nwasany74/Scala-Discounts-Real-Time-Rule-Engine/README.md

 # Scala Discounts Real-Time Rule Engine
+##A simple Scala Real-Time Rule Engine project that applies different discount rules to real-time transaction data and writes the results to a MySQL database.
+It also keeps tracking the logs data, and backups all data into CSV files.

 ## Problem Statement:
 A large retail store wants a rule engine that qualifies order transactions for discounts based on a set of qualifying rules.